whitebear-gh/Elm-introduction-presentation/slides/index.md

 ## So, what is the issue here?

-* MVC works quite well with stateless HTTP requests
+* MVC works quite well with stateless HTTP requests (server side)
 * But in the browser... the state changes constantly, a lot of refreshes etc (similar to desktop apps like WPF)